 Canadian Women for Women in Afghanistan – Live Virtual Event

-Join Canadian Women for Women in Afghanistan on Thursday February 9th at 9am MST for a live virtual event featuring Afghanistan-based and Alberta-based Afghan women’s rights activists.
-Hear about their advocacy efforts and learn how you can support women’s right to education in Afghanistan.
+On Thursday, February 9th at 9am MST, Canadian Women for Women in Afghanistan hosted a live virtual event featuring Afghanistan-based and Alberta-based Afghan women’s rights activists.
+Attendees heard about their advocacy efforts and learned how they can support women’s right to education in Afghanistan.

 - Robina Hamdard – Calgary Women’s Social Protection Association

 - Murwarid Ziayee – Canadian Women for Women in Afghanistan